knime/knime-python-llm/README.md

 ## License

 The repository is released under the [GPL v3 License](https://www.gnu.org/licenses/gpl-3.0.html).
 Please refer to `LICENSE.txt`.
+Refer to `THIRD_PARTY_LICENSES.txt` for licenses corresponding to third party libraries and frameworks used in this repository.